 The Inclusive Pedagogy Reading Group welcomes faculty, instructors, postdocs, and graduate students who want to explore topics around inclusion, teaching and learning.
 It is an open discussion group facilitated by Cheryl Richardson, Associate Director for Inclusive Teaching Initiatives.

-Please RSVP via the Eventrbite link below or via GradGargoyle for the Inclusive Pedagogy Reading Group Meeting on Thursday, May 16, 2019 from 3:20pm-5pm in Wieboldt Hall Room 310 D/E. This will confirm your attendance and allow you to receive and suggest discussion questions.
-We have a few copies of the book for those who plan to attend.
-Please contact Cheryl Richardson (email@example.com) with any inquiries.
+Please RSVP here for the Inclusive Pedagogy Reading Group Meeting on Thursday, November 20, 2019 from 3:30pm-5pm in Wieboldt Hall Room 310 D/E. Please contact Cheryl Richardson (email@example.com) with any inquiries.